Skip to main content

 Advancing from the foundational roles of individual hormones, a more sophisticated understanding of female health emerges when we examine the system as a whole.
 The body’s endocrine network functions through a series of intricate feedback loops and hormonal relationships.
 Optimal function is a product of these dynamic interactions.
 A protocol designed to restore vitality must therefore address the system’s interconnectedness, focusing on the ratios between hormones and the health of the master control systems that govern their production.

 The Hypothalamic-Pituitary-Gonadal (HPG) axis is the central command line for reproductive hormones.
-The hypothalamus in the brain releases Gonadotropin-Releasing Hormone (GnRH), which signals the to release Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
+The hypothalamus in the brain releases Gonadotropin-Releasing Hormone (GnRH), which signals the pituitary gland to release Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
 These pituitary hormones then travel to the ovaries, instructing them to produce estrogen and progesterone.

 The circulating levels of these ovarian hormones, in turn, send feedback signals back to the hypothalamus and pituitary, either stimulating or suppressing further GnRH, LH, and FSH release in a continuous, elegant loop.
 The disruption of this axis during perimenopause and menopause is what leads to the cessation of regular cycles and the decline in hormone production.